p-lothaller/Python_Exercises/README.md

 # Python_Exercises
-Exercises coded in Python during the Computer Science Minor at Tu Delft
+Exercises coded in Python during the Computer Science Minor at TU Delft